Kong/terraform-provider-konnect/README.md

 ## Summary

 Konnect API: The Konnect platform API

-For more information about the API: [Documentation for Kong Gateway and its APIs](https://docs.konghq.com)
 <!-- End Summary [summary] -->

 <!-- Start Table of Contents [toc] -->